MJ Melendez Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 5.60 team ERA that ranks 29th among all league pitching staffs.
+- The White Sox have a 5.71 team ERA that ranks 29th among all MLB pitching staffs.

-- White Sox pitchers combine to surrender 60 total home runs at a clip of 1.6 per game (second-most in the league).
+- The White Sox give up the second-most home runs in baseball (63 total, 1.7 per game).

-- The White Sox will send Lynn (1-4) to make his eighth start of the season.
-He is 1-4 with a 6.86 ERA and 50 strikeouts through 39 1/3 innings pitched.
+- The White Sox will send Clevinger (2-3) to make his eighth start of the season.
+He is 2-3 with a 4.84 ERA and 33 strikeouts in 35 1/3 innings pitched.

-- In his most recent time out on Friday, the righty went 6 2/3 innings against the Cincinnati Reds, giving up four earned runs while surrendering eight hits.
+- In his most recent time out on Saturday against the Cincinnati Reds, the right-hander tossed six innings, giving up four earned runs while surrendering six hits.

+- The 32-year-old has amassed a 4.84 ERA and 8.4 strikeouts per nine innings across seven games this season, while allowing a batting average of .271 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.